chennesy/pq_parser/README.md

 Created by Cody Hennesy and David Naughton (University of Minnesota, Twin Cities, Libraries).
 Email Cody (chennesy@umn.edu) with any questions.

 UPDATE (Feb 3, 2020):
 ProQuest re-enabled the save as text option, so the parsing code included here is once again working.

-If you would like instead save your documents as HTML files, see instead [Jae Yeon Kim's ProQuest parser](https://github.com/jaeyk/proquest_parser).
+For an alternative approach using R and saving documents as HTML files, [Jae Yeon Kim's Tidy Ethnic News parser](https://github.com/jaeyk/tidyethnicnews).

 See also: [Factiva parser](https://github.com/chennesy/factiva_parser)